twanjobs68/Capstone_web_design_2024_2025/README.md

 HTML elements
 CSS elements and attributes
-Images and video from https://www.vecteezy.com/free-vector/music-notes Contribution Guidelines:
+Images and video from https://www.vecteezy.com/free-vector/music-notes Javascript to give some functionality to the pages

+Contribution Guidelines:
 To contribute to the continued success of this application, please be sure to fill out the comment section in the app.